 With the spike in purchases, there has been a higher amount of phishing emails.
 These emails claim that errors have evolved with delivery, including a link or download button to fill out a form to resubmit information.

 It’s important to double check the sender’s email information to verify its legitimacy.
 Also, the customer should not click any links unless they know for certain if the company themselves had sent it.
 You may notice grammar errors in the email as well, which would indicate a phishing email.

 To amend the situation, customers should contact the retailer.
 This will protect any and all personal information on your computer.

-If you are having security problems or any other issue with your computer and would like some assistance, please give us a call at 1-800-620-5285.
+For help with computer issues, call us at 1-800-620-5285.
 Karls Technology is a nationwide computer service company with offices in many major cities.
-This blog post is brought to you from our staff at the Arvada Computer Repair Service, if you need computer repair in Arvada, CO please call the local office at (720) 441-6460 or schedule an appointment at www.arvadacomputerrepairservice.com.
+This blog post was brought to you from our staff at the Mesa Computer Repair Service, if you need computer repair in Mesa, AZ please call the local office at (480) 240-2950.